Which IEC 61131-3 programming language is best? Part 1

-I usually respond to this question by asking, “What is the best number in the Arabic number system?” or “What is the best word in the English language?”
+I usually respond to this question by asking, “What is the best number in the Hindu-Arabic number system?” or “What is the best word in the English language?”
 (A student recently said the best English word is “spork,” but I think that answer is still awaiting universal consensus).

 As with lawn power tools, it is most efficient to use the best programming language for the application, to avoid the complexity of driving the square application peg into the round tool hole.
 With IEC 61131-3 programming languages, PLC programming and maintenance are enhanced when the strengths of all the languages are used.